wongherlung/react-resizable-component/README.md

 # react-resizable-component

+DEMO: To be available soon...

 A simple React resizable component that comes with features that you might need.
 You can make any other react components resizable by wrapping it into this component or you can just use this component as a resizable `div`.
 The main features of this component are as follows:
 * Selectable resizable direction
   * East, South and South-east
 * Resize in steps/intervals